How To Get Rid of Spyware on Your Mac & iPhone

-When you sign into your personal account, 2FA will require you to enter an additional code previously generated and sent to your device.
-This way, no one will access your account information without entering this code.
+Whenever you sign in to your personal account, 2FA will require you to enter an additional code previously generated and sent to your device.
+No one will be able to access your account information without entering this code.

 6. Factory reset your iPhone